Save up to 25%… Shop Our Birthday Sale Now!

 Best Mushrooms for Anxiety: Fungi for Calming the Mind & Body

 Functional fungi can help balance the immune system, help with sleep, and give you a boost of energy.
-But what are the best mushrooms for anxiety and can mushroom supplements be calming to a worried mind?
+But what are the best mushrooms (fruiting bodies) for anxiety, and can mushroom supplements be calming to a worried mind?

 “Stressed out” seems to be an all too common sentiment these days.
 If you find that you feel dread and apprehension even when there is no apparent stressor, you may have anxiety (1).

 The good news is you can do something about your anxiety.
 There are a variety of tools and methods that can help, and research suggests adaptogens, like functional mushrooms, can play a big role.
-Read on as we dive into how functional mushrooms can help anxiety and the top 3 we recommend.
+Read on as we dive into how functional mushroom supplements can alleviate anxiety and the top 3 we recommend.

 What’s in this article: